Gabro29/web-system-design/README.md

 - `SYSTEM_MANAGER`

 ### Security Features
-- **Login support** for all four user roles
+- Login support for all four user roles
-- **Role-based authorization**
+- Role-based authorization
-- **Protected controllers** based on user permissions
+- Protected controllers based on permissions
-- **Security Filter Chain** configuration for route access control
+- Security Filter Chain configuration for route protection

 ### Access Control
-Each user can only access the controllers and functionalities related to their role.
+Each user can only access the endpoints and functionalities related to their role.

 For example: